focus-editor/focus/LOG.md

     - Test the exe on different machines
     - Improve cursor: change color based on scope + draw occluded letters on top
     - Remove the edited status on a timeout after last edit/undo/whatever
-    - See if memory usage can be improved
     - New open file dialog
     - Create new files
     - Notify about unsaved buffers on close